 It hasn’t been easy for me, but since speaking with S on that fateful day, I’ve been taking all the help I can get from others and from the National Health Service.
 I’m coming to learn that it’s okay to ask for help when you need it.

-There are many things that can stop people asking for the help that they need at work and at home, especially when it comes to mental illness.
+There are many things that can stop people from asking for the help that they need at work and at home, especially when it comes to mental illness.

 I’m the first to admit that I’m terrible at asking for help for a variety of the above reasons, not least of all the fear of what others might think.
 Even now during my journey of self-discovery I still find it difficult to ask for what I need.
 But asking for help in regards to our mental health is so, so important for many reasons.